pooravrawat1/Music-genre-classification/README.md

 - Provide a robust input for machine learning models like Random Forests.

 ## Outcome:

+## Model Comparison: Random Forest vs KNN

+We compared Random Forest and K-Nearest Neighbors (KNN) classifiers for music genre classification.
+Random Forest achieved higher accuracy (0.64) compared to KNN (0.54).
+This improvement is likely due to Random Forest's ability to handle high-dimensional audio features more effectively than KNN.

+Random Forest was therefore selected as the primary model for this project.

 The resulting CSV (data/processed/features.csv) contains one row per track with 20 MFCC features plus the genre label, ready for training and evaluation.